Posted on :: Tags: , , , ,

 Writing a Parallel Walker

 Converting walk_serial to a parallel one is quite trivial.
 As we already used channels in the serial version, we have all the components of a parallel walker.
-For the sake of simplicity, I won’t use a thread pool and spawn a new thread for each task.
+For the sake of simplicity, I won’t use a thread pool and instead spawn a new thread for each task.
 One question is what’s the unit task that we’ll use to create tasks.

 jwalk uses directories as points to spawn new tasks.
-That’s a sensible approach and I’ll use this as well.
-This means a single directory will be processed by a single thread, even if it contains one million files, and 10 directories will be processed by 10 threads even if each contain one file.
+That’s a sensible approach, and I’ll use this as well.
+This means a single directory will be processed by a single thread, even if it contains one million files, and 10 directories will be processed by 10 threads even if each contains one file.
 In practice, I think we can assume directories are natural chunks for this problem.

 1

-The only difference is in the final loop. walk_serial calls itself recursively at the end, walk_parallel calls itself in separate threads.
+The only difference is in the final loop. walk_serial calls itself recursively at the end, while walk_parallel calls itself in separate threads.

 pub fn walk_parallel(